-> Perhaps the only fantasy genre movie from the list, ‘A Monster Calls’ revolves around a kid named Conor who’s facing the fear of letting go of his ailing mother who’s been troubled with cancer for some time.
-He confronts with a Yew tree who comes alive at 12:07 AM every day to tell him three stories of truth, the fourth being Conor’s that’s yet to be told.
+Perhaps the only fantasy genre movie from the list, ‘A Monster Calls’ revolves around a kid named Conor who’s facing the fear of letting go of his ailing mother who has cancer.
+He confronts a Yew tree which comes alive at 12:07 AM every day to tell him three stories of truth, the fourth being Conor’s that is yet to be told.
 ‘A Monster Calls’ is the story of Conor’s dilemma to let go of his mother to ease her pain, despite having to face the sorrow of losing her forever.
 We cry alongside Conor and long for his mother’s love in this tear-jerking fantasy drama.

-> Read More: Best Rainy Days Movies of All Time
+Read More: Best Rainy Days Movies of All Time

 Perhaps the only worthwhile romantic movie of Keanu Reeves as Nelson, ‘Sweet November’ is a self-infliction of love and hurt by Sara (Charlize Theron).
 Often referred to as Sara’s ‘November,’ Nelson encounters Sara and falls for her, soon after losing his job.
 As Sara already knows her fate, she asks Nelson to leave on a happy note towards the end, rather than becoming a witness to her tragic demise.
 Nelson remembers all his November days by putting them on in a calendar until Sara leaves for her family home.
 ‘Sweet November’ is the same age-old romantic wine in a newer bottle but a lot sexier and charming than your regular romantic grim-ending flicks.

 Read More: Best Religious Cult Movies of All Time